Social Welfare Research

 Also under the 1935 Act, benefits were to be based on payroll tax contributions that the worker made during his/her working life.
 A five-year gap between when these contributions started being taken and when they became available made this possible.
 It was not until the 1950s that this shifted to become a universal program, with contributions being paid into a pool that could be accessed regardless of how much the worker paid into the system.

 What percentage of retiree income does Social Security represent?
-Among elderly Social Security beneficiaries, 50% of married couples and 71% of unmarried persons receive 50% or more of their income from Social Security.
-Among elderly Social Security beneficiaries, 23% of married couples and about 43% of unmarried persons rely on Social Security for 90% or more of their income.
-The average retiree receives an average of $1,369 a month, whereas disabled workers receive an average of $1,172 a month.
+Social Security benefits represent about 31% of the income of people over age 65.
+Among Social Security beneficiaries age 65 and older, 39% of men and 44% of women receive 50% or more of their income from Social Security.
+The average retiree receives an average of $1,783.55 a month, whereas disabled workers receive an average of $1,539.92 a month.

 How is Social Security paid for?
 Workers and employers pay for Social Security.
-Workers pay 6.2% of their earnings up to a cap, which is $12,200 a year in 2017.
+Workers pay 6.2% of their earnings up to a cap, which was $176,100 in 2025.
 Employers make a payment equal to their employees’ payments.

 Does it benefit the wealthy?
 Yes.
-As indicated above, Social Security is not means tested and is available to anyone who has contributed, or is the spouse of a contributor, based on his or her lifetime earned income.
+Social Security is not means tested and is available to anyone who has contributed, or is the spouse of a contributor, based on his or her lifetime earned income.
 Given that, it follows that the wealthy benefit as do the non-wealthy.
-For example, one in six retirees have a net worth above $1 million, which is about 7.2 million Americans.
-Assuming they each receive the highest possible benefit, total payments to them would approximate $216 billion per year.
+In recent estimates, about one in six retirees in the US is a millionaire, amounting to 7.2 million retirees.
+The highest possible monthly Social Security benefit for a retiree in 2023 was $3,627.
+If each of these millionaires received the maximum annual Social Security benefit, it would total $31,536 per person, translating to approximately $226.2 billion per year in total payments to this group of wealthy retirees.

 Medicare—$672 billion:

 How is it funded?
-Medicare is funded in several ways: general revenue (41%), a payroll tax of 1.45% of all employee earnings that is matched by an equal employer contribution (38%), through the collection of premiums from participants (13%), and through various state payments and miscellaneous sources.
+Medicare is funded in several ways: general revenue (43%), a payroll tax of 1.45% of all employee earnings that is matched by an equal employer contribution (36%), premiums from participants (13%), and various state payments and miscellaneous sources.

 Does it benefit the wealthy?
 Yes.
 Like Social Security, Medicare is not means tested and is available to anyone over the age of 65, meaning that Medicare benefits the wealthy and the non-wealthy.
 Following the same method used for Social Security, if the average American with net worth above $1 million receives an average benefit of $15,300 per year, total payments to them would approximate $110 billion.